ruslanpalagin/git-hotfix/readme.md

+# Version 2 released (not BC, read changelog)

 # Why hf?

-`hf`'s goal is to reduce amount of work on simple projects.
+`hf`'s goal is to reduce amount of work with git.
-Similar to (and inspired by) git-flow: https://danielkummer.github.io/git-flow-cheatsheet/index.ru_RU.html
+Similar to (and inspired by) git-flow: https://danielkummer.github.io/git-flow-cheatsheet/index.ru_RU.html ANY command will ask your confirmation so do not afraid to test it!

 # Install